 X appears as a separate whole object, demarcated from the rest of S’s visual field by a visual or implied amodal contour (VAC) and can be identified as X on the basis of this appearance alone.
 (Note: X is a placeholder for a noun phrase.)

-Admittedly, this notion is a bit under-specified; in particular the notion of a amodally completed contour is somewhat vague.
+Admittedly, this notion is a bit under-specified; in particular the notion of an amodally completed contour is somewhat vague.
 But it is good enough for present purposes.

 In ephemeral vision, Grice-seeing and figure-ground seeing come apart.
 These are the two senses of ‘see’ that will be in play in my discussion.
 However, for the sake of clarity and completeness, I also introduce the sense of ‘see’ that Dretske intended.